Mercury in the Arctic

 Contaminants, including mercury, can accumulate in the bodies of Greenland Sharks over decades.

 AMAP has produced a series of assessments of mercury in the Arctic, initially as part of its heavy metals assessments (in 1998, 2004), and later focussing on mercury alone (2011).
-A new assessment is currently in preparation.
-It will update these as well as information presented in a 2018 assessment of contaminant effects on Arctic wildlife and fish, and AMAP assessments of Human health in the Arctic (1998, 2004, 2009, 2015).
+Assessment products include comprehensive scientific assessment reports and a summary for policy-makers.
+The most recent assessment, published in 2021 updates earlier assessments as well as information presented in a 2018 assessment of contaminant effects on Arctic wildlife and fish, and AMAP assessments of mercury impacts on human health in the Arctic.

-The current AMAP assessment on mercury aims to answer the following questions:
+The latest AMAP assessment on mercury addresses the following questions:

 - Are concentrations of mercury changing significantly in Arctic air and snow, and biota over time?